 Quarterly commerce risk update: a standing agenda item that covers channel dependency metrics, challenger threat scorecard (updated quarterly with the framework described in B31), first-party data health, and any active acquisition targets or competitive response programs in progress.
 Not a marketing update.
 A risk update.

-Annual platform/infrastructure review: a review of the company's major platform dependencies, the exit cost and timeline for each, and the AI commerce roadmap — with explicit board discussion about which dependencies are acceptable and which require mitigation.
+Annual platform/infrastructure review: a review of the company's major platform dependencies, the exit cost and timeline for each, and the AI commerce roadmap, with explicit board discussion about which dependencies are acceptable and which require mitigation.

 Pre-approval acquisition briefing: for any commerce acquisition, a specific briefing on the integration plan that addresses the four value-destruction risk areas (talent, brand, technology, reporting) before the financial approval discussion.

-Commerce-fluent board representation: at least one director with direct operating experience in consumer commerce — not a board advisor who "worked with digital companies," but someone who has operated a consumer brand at meaningful scale and understands what the key indicators actually mean.
+Commerce-fluent board representation: at least one director with direct operating experience in consumer commerce, not a board advisor who "worked with digital companies," but someone who has operated a consumer brand at meaningful scale and understands what the key indicators actually mean.
 The audit committee analogy is apt: just as boards are expected to have financial expertise, boards of consumer companies should have commerce expertise.

 Preparing a board conversation on commerce?

-I advise management teams on how to bring commerce strategy to the board effectively — and have briefed boards directly on the commerce risk landscape.
+I advise management teams on how to bring commerce strategy to the board effectively, and have briefed boards directly on the commerce risk landscape.
 If you're preparing for a board presentation or trying to build a governance framework for commerce, the form takes two minutes.

-Start the conversation More about Taylor →
+Start a conversation More about Taylor →